Overview

 </button>

-The button is only displayed if the results include at least one event.
+The button is only displayed if the result set includes at least one event.
 Otherwise, it is hidden using CSS:

 }